 Month 1-2: Building trust

 We started with five articles per month.
-The goal was simple: prove quality and reliability.
+The goal was to prove quality and reliability.
 Zero missed deadlines.
 Minimal edits needed.
-Shawn saw that the system worked.
+The system worked from day one.

 Month 3-4: First expansion

 We scaled to 12 articles monthly.
-Shawn took on a new client, FieldPulse, because he knew he had reliable capacity.
+Shawn took on a new client, FieldPulse, because he now had reliable content capacity and strategic support behind him.
 He could promise delivery timelines with confidence.

 Month 7-8: Full scale